-Retailers are always looking for the next great way to generate sales.
+Here’s the deal – Retailers are always looking for the next great way to generate sales.
 Beacons are one technology that have taken the spotlight.
-Beacons have been featured in the news, mostly under the name “iBeacon” – Apple’s protocol using Beacon technologies.
+Even years after their launch, Beacons are still featured in the news, mostly under the name “iBeacon” – Apple’s protocol using Beacon technologies.

 Android iBeacon Project Overview

-In this tutorial, we will dissect the signal emitted by beacons, and then we’ll use this knowledge to show you how you can use the brand new Android BLE package.
-This blog post is our series overview to get you started, and after that, check out our in depth tutorials on building an Android beacon emitter (publisher), and Android beacon detector (listener).
+In this tutorial, we dissect the signal emitted by beacons and then use this knowledge to show you how you can use the brand new Android BLE package.
+This blog post is our series overview to get you started, and after that, check out our in-depth tutorials on building an Android beacon emitter (publisher), and Android beacon detector (listener).

-This tutorial is part of our larger series on building smarter beacons, and you can check out the beacon series overview here.
-We’ll show you how to start a two-way communication with a beacon when originally Beacons can only advertise information!
+This tutorial is part of our more-extensive series on building smarter beacons, and you can check out the beacon series overview here.
+We’ll show you how to start a two-way communication with a beacon.
+Which is great because the original Beacons can only advertise information!

 What a Beacon’s Advertisement Looks Like

 According to the Bluetooth core specification, a beacon advertises a data package called the Scan Response Data.